-- Law On Licenses and Permits, No 176-VQ, dated 15 March 2016, which is in force form 1 June 2016 ("Law on Licenses and Permits") - Decree of the President No. 176-VQ, dated 20 April 2016, On the Implementation of the Law On Licenses and Permits, No 176-VQ, dated 15 March 2016 - Decree of the Cabinet of Ministers No. 174, dated 7 November 2002 On Additional Conditions for Granting Special Permissions (Licenses) for Certain Types of Activities (with further amendments, the latest of which were introduced 15 January 2016) - Decree of the President No. 713, dated 21 December 2015, On Certain Actions in the Area of Licensing.
+- Law "On Licenses and Permits", No 176-VQ, dated 15 March 2016, which is in force form 1 June 2016 ("Law on Licenses and Permits") - Decree of the Cabinet of Ministers No. 174, dated 7 November 2002, "On Additional Conditions for Granting Special Permissions (Licenses) for Certain Types of Activities" (with further amendments, the latest of which were introduced 15 January 2016) - Decree of the President No. 713, dated 21 December 2015, "On Certain Actions in the Area of Licensing" - Decree of the Cabinet of Ministers No. 347, dated 16 September 2016 approving Rules on the Maintenance of a Single Register for Licenses and Permits

-In an effort to improve the investment climate, the Government of Azerbaijan has implemented a number of positive actions, among the most important of which was Law on Licenses and Permits, which has reduced the number of licensable activities to 25 (plus four activities related to national security).
+In an effort to improve the investment climate, the Government of Azerbaijan has implemented a number of positive actions, among the most important of which was Law on Licenses and Permits, which has reduced the number of licensable activities to 24 (plus five activities related to national security).
 The Law on Licenses and Permits sets out criteria for types of activities requiring licenses and permits (except within the financial markets) and an exhaustive list of licenses and permits, While different ministries or state agencies are involved in the licensing sector, the Ministry the of Economy and ASAN provide general control and administration over licensing procedures, including the preparation of the main regulatory directions and draft legislation, the supervision of implementation by other government agencies and the maintenance of a unified register.

-According to the Law on Licenses and Permits, the issuance of licenses and permits, duplicates of such licenses and permits and amendments thereto, and the reissuance, suspension, resumption and cancellation of licenses and permits shall be made through an Electronic Licenses and Permits Portal.
+According to the Law on Licenses and Permits, the issuance of licenses and permits, duplicates of such licenses and permits and amendments thereto, and the re-issuance, suspension, resumption and cancellation of licenses and permits shall be made through an Electronic Licenses and Permits Portal.
 Licenses now will be issued within 10 days from the date of application (the previous regulations provided for a 15-day period), and permits will be issued within seven days.
-The Law on Licenses and Permits sets out a procedure for the notification of the applicant by the relevant authority within five days of the need to eliminate defects in the application and attached documents. as well as the right of the applicant to eliminate such defects within 10 days.
+The Law on Licenses and Permits sets out a procedure for the notification of the applicant by the relevant authority within five days of the need to eliminate defects in the application and attached documents, as well as the right of the applicant to eliminate such defects within 10 days.

 The Law is applicable to all legal entities, including branches and representative offices of foreign legal entities, and to private entrepreneurs (except in financial markets), as well as to the authorities granting license and permits.

-The Law on Licenses and Permits refers to an Electronic Licenses and Permits Portal, as well as to a Single Registry for Licenses and Permits.
-It contains a list of information which shall be included on the portal and in the registry.
+The Law on Licenses and Permits also refers to an Electronic Licenses and Permits Portal, as well as to a Single Register for Licenses and Permits.
+It contains a list of information which shall be included on the portal and in the register.
 Licenses and permits are to be issued for limited and unlimited periods of time depending on requirements of relevant legislation.